Probabilistic channel simulation using coherence: Introduction

-In the resource theory of coherence~\cite{gour2015resource}, the free states are defined as classical states, i.e., density operators that are diagonal in a given reference orthogonal basis $\{\ket{i}\}$.
+In the resource theory of coherence~\cite{streltsov2017colloquium}, the free states are defined as classical states, i.e., density operators that are diagonal in a given reference orthogonal basis $\{\ket{i}\}$.
 Such states are called \textit{incoherent states} and denoted as $\cI$.
 The corresponding \textit{maximally coherent state} in dimension $m$ is the state $\ket{\Psi_m}=\frac{1}{\sqrt{m}}\sum_{j=0}^{m-1}\ket{j}$.
 In this work, we denote the density matrix of a maximally coherent state with rank $m$ as $\Psi_m = \proj{\Psi_m}$ for convenience.
-Unlike LOCC in the entanglement resource theory, the resource theory of coherence fails to identify a single, physically motivated class of operations.
-Thus, it is necessary to characterize the operational properties and applications of quantum coherence under several different sets of operations, such as dephasing-covariant incoherent operations (DIO)~\cite{chitambar2016critical}, and maximally incoherent operations (MIO)~\cite{diaz2018using}.
-The DIO is defined as operations $\cM$ such that $[\Delta,\cM]=0$, or equivalently $\cM(\proj{i})\in\cI$ and $\Delta(\cM(\ketbra{i}{j}))=0,~\forall i\neq j$, where $\Delta$ is the diagonal map (completely dephasing channel), i.e., $\Delta(\cdot)=\sum_i \proj{i}\cdot\proj{i}$.
-The MIO is defined to be all operations $\cM$ such that $\cM(\rho)\in\cI$ for any free state $\rho\in\cI$.
-From the definition, DIO is the subset of MIO, i.e., DIO $\subset$ MIO.
-More details are shown in Appendix~\ref{appen:Relations between different free operations}.
+The resource theory of coherence does not have a gold-standard physics-motivated class of operations like LOCC in the entanglement resource theory.
+With this in mind, our task is to characterize the operational properties and applications of quantum coherence under several different sets of operations, such as dephasing-covariant incoherent operations (DIO)~\cite{chitambar2016critical}, and maximally incoherent operations (MIO)~\cite{aberg2006quantifying}.
+An operation $\cM$ is in DIO if it commutes with $\Delta$, or equivalently $\cM(\proj{i})\in\cI$ and $\Delta(\cM(\ketbra{i}{j}))=0,~\forall i\neq j$, where $\Delta$ is the coherence destroying map~\cite{liu2017resource} (completely dephasing channel), i.e., $\Delta(\cdot)=\sum_i \proj{i}\cdot\proj{i}$.
+MIO consists of all operations $\cM$ such that $\cM(\rho)\in\cI$ for any free state $\rho\in\cI$.
+From the definition, DIO is a subset of MIO, i.e., DIO $\subset$ MIO.

+Initial research primarily focused on the quantification and interconversion of \textit{static coherence}~\cite{aberg2006quantifying,baumgratz2014quantifying,winter2016operational}, which refers to the degree of superposition within a state.
+Later on, a more general framework was proposed, called \textit{dynamic coherence}--the power to generate coherence itself~\cite{diaz2018using}.
+How to convert static coherence into dynamic coherence (also known as \textit{channel simulation using coherence}, as shown in Fig.~\ref{fig:Channel_simulation}) raises great interest, and many efforts have contributed to establishing the framework of deterministic channel simulation~\cite{dana2017resource, diaz2018using,jones2023hadamard}.
+At the same time, the limitations of deterministic channel simulation are also shown.